roysubs/custom_bash/README.md

 To change the default distro that starts with `wsl.exe`, use: `wsl -s Ubuntu-20.04` To reset a WSL distro back to an initial state: Settings > Apps > Apps & features > select the Linux Distro Name In the Advanced Options link, select the "Reset" button to restroe to the initial install state (everything will be deleted).

+**WSL Backup/Restore and moving to other drives** Linux disk images install by default to the C: drive.
+In Windows Powershell, run `wsl --list` to view Linux distros.
+Export current distro: `wsl --export Ubuntu D:\Backups\Ubuntu.tar`
+Unregister this distro: `wsl --unregister Ubuntu`
+Run `wsl --list` to verify the distribution has been removed.
+Import backup to new WSL distro at new location: `wsl --import Ubuntu D:\WSL\ D:\Backups\Ubuntu.tar`
+Run `wsl --list` to verify that it has been created and registered.
+Launch the distro as normal from the Start menu.
+Unfortunately, Ubuntu will now use root as the default user.
+To go back to your own account `ubuntu config --default-user <yourname>` where `<yourname>` is the username you defined during installation.

 [Multiple instances of same Linux distro in WSL](https://medium.com/swlh/why-you-should-use-multiple-instances-of-same-linux-distro-on-wsl-windows-10-f6f140f8ed88)
 To use Ctrl+Shift+C/V for Copy/Paste operations in the console, need to enable the "Use Ctrl+Shift+C/V as Copy/Paste" option in the Console “Options” properties page (done this way to ensure not breaking any existing behaviors).